turbot/guardrails-samples/calculated_policies/aws_guardduty_detector_approved_usage/README.md

 to `Approved` otherwise it will be set to `Not approved`.

 ### Template Input (GraphQL)

+The template input to a calculated policy is a GraphQL query.

 GraphQL query that will check if the Detector membership.